lue-bird/elm-language-server-rs/README.md

 - inline GLSL blocks

 ## not sure (Please give me feedback on this)
-- configuring a custom elm compiler path.
+- configuring a custom elm compiler and elm formatter path.
 Is there an established way to set it, preferably something like an environment variable outside of LSP configuration?
 (If there is, I will support it)
 - switch to `position_encoding: Some(lsp_types::PositionEncodingKind::UTF8)`.
 This makes source edits and parsing easier and faster at the cost of compatibility with lsp clients below version 3.17.0.
 Is that acceptable? (leaning towards yes).
   Also validate if elm --report region column is UTF-8 or UTF-16 (seems to be UTF-16 strangely)
 - adding necessary imports when autocompleting vs making it a separate code action vs nothing vs ? (leaning towards separate code action)